alberto56/dcycleblog/_posts/2022-02-27-drupal-translations.md

 > Go to admin<br/>
 > This page was generated on Sun Feb 27 2022 23:11:08 GMT-0500 (EST)

-This dashboard is useless, except in that it demonstrates how to translate strings in three different ways.
+This dashboard is useless, except in that it demonstrates how to provide translatable strings in PHP, Javascript, and Twig.
+The point is to show that regardless how you code your translatable strings (PHP, Javascript, or Twig), your string can be translated and overridden in the administrative Drupal interface.

 Translating our strings to French
 -----